salimfadhley/awesome-selfhosted/README.md

 - [Ganymede](https://github.com/Zibbp/ganymede) `⚠` - Twitch VOD and Live Stream archiving platform.
 Includes a rendered chat for each archive. `GPL-3.0` `Docker`
 - [LiveStreamDVR](https://github.com/MrBrax/LiveStreamDVR) `⚠` - An automatic Twitch recorder capable of capturing live streams, chat messages and stream metadata. `MIT` `Python/Nodejs/Docker`
 - [Omeka S](https://omeka.org/s/) - Omeka S is a web publication system for universities, galleries, libraries, archives, and museums.
 It consists of a local network of independently curated exhibits sharing a collaboratively built pool of items, media, and their metadata. ([Source Code](https://github.com/omeka/omeka-s)) `GPL-3.0` `Nodejs`
+- [Pinchflat](https://github.com/kieraneglin/pinchflat) - Pinchflat is an app for archiving content from internet video sites, including YouTube.
+It is built using yt-dlp.
 - [Wallabag](https://www.wallabag.org) - Wallabag, formerly Poche, is a web application allowing you to save articles to read them later with improved readability. ([Source Code](https://github.com/wallabag/wallabag)) `MIT` `PHP`
 - [Wayback](https://github.com/wabarc/wayback) - A self-hosted toolkit for archiving webpages to the Internet Archive, archive.today, IPFS, and local file systems. `GPL-3.0` `Go`
 - [Webarchive](https://github.com/derfenix/webarchive) - Lightweight self-hosted _wayback machine_ that creates HTML and PDF files from your bookmarks. `BSD-3-Clause` `Go`